arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

 ### Hello World Example

 Let's program the Portenta Machine Control with a modified version of the classic `hello world` example used in the Arduino ecosystem: the `Blink` sketch.
-We will use this example to verify that the controller's connection to the Arduino IDE and that its core functionalities and the `Arduino_PortentaMachineControl` library are working as expected.
+This example will verify that the controller's connection to the Arduino IDE, its core functionalities, and the `Arduino_PortentaMachineControl` library are working as expected.

 ***Remember to install the `Arduino Mbed OS Portenta Boards` core and the `Arduino_PortentaMachineControl` library; please refer to this section of the User Manual if you still need to.***